vmware/vSphere-machine-learning-extension/docs/user-guide/gang-scheduling.rst

 Kubernetes is widely used for online service orchestration.
 In order to improve cluster utilization and operational efficiency, we aim to use Kubernetes as a unified management platform for both online services and offline jobs.
 The default scheduler schedules Pods sequentially without considering the relationship between them.
 However, many offline jobs involving data computation require co-scheduling.
-Co-scheduling means that all tasks must be created before the entire job can run properly.
+Co-scheduling means that all tasks must be created before running properly the entire job.
 If some tasks have been started while others have not, the started tasks will wait for the scheduler to schedule the remaining tasks.
 This scenario is known as gang scheduling.

 As shown in the diagram below, JobA can only run properly if all four Pods are started simultaneously.
 The Kube-scheduler schedules and